based-jace/load-script-async/README.md

 <a name="loadScriptAsync"></a>

 ## loadScriptAsync
 Allows loading html, including scripts - similar to jQuery's ".html()"

+*Does not currently work with minified html or certain <script> src url edge cases*

 **Kind**: global class
 **Author:**: footjohnson